Gig guide 2018: Hammersmith Eventim Apollo, dates, tickets and more

 Tickets: Ticketmaster here

-The Grammy winning artist will perform his only UK show at Hammersmith's Eventim Apollo.
+The Grammy winning artist will perform his only UK show at Hammersmith's Eventim Apollo .

 Fans of the neo-soul king can expect to hear his greatest hits spanning 23 years.